-It can get very hot in summer in Parramatta – even in spring and autumn!
+It can get very hot in summer in Parramatta (even in spring and autumn)!
 I do miss living close to the beach…. but thankfully there are some great free and cheap ways to cool off without having to drive for ages through Sydney traffic – yay!
-Here I have listed my top 10 favourite summer water fun picks.
-They are my families go to ones on a hot day – with two preschoolers.
-At most they are 45mins away for us from Rydalmere and generally not stress inducing outings.
-There is a mixture of outdoor pools, tidal baths, water playgrounds and natural swimming spots.
+Here I’ve listed my top 10 favourite summer water fun picks for 2020.
+I’ve made a few changes from our 2019 list, due to the ongoing bushfire emergency and fact that Northbridge Baths has an Aqua Park this summer.

 And they should suit a range of ages and swimming abilities.
-The order of my list changes with the tide, day of the week, time of the day and how much shade I am after.
+The order of my list changes with the tide, day of the week, time of the day and how much shade I’m after.
 Some are best visited at low tide, in the afternoon or with two adults watching over young kids.

 1Epping Aquatic Centre | Epping